Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Introduction

-Crucially these advances in imitation learning are powered by 3D scene understanding from multiple 2D camera views to plan and execute their task.
-Potentially this enables the adaptation of imitation learning policies towards 2D medical imaging modalities, like fluoroscopy guidance, instead of relying purely on 3D data or registration.
-Though the task is substantially more difficult in this new modality, as relying on limited 2D X-ray views offers only sparse and ambiguous image cues.
+Crucially these advances in IL are powered by 3D scene understanding from multiple 2D camera views to achieve their task.
+Instead of relying purely on 3D data or registration, this could enable adapting IL policies toward 2D medical imaging problems, like fluoroscopy guidance.
+Though relying on limited 2D X-ray views offers only sparse and ambiguous image cues, making the task substantially more difficult.
 In particular, transpedicular cannula insertion requires precise 3D reasoning and scene understanding based solely on 2D projections.
-Highly realistic simulation frameworks such as DeepDRR~\cite{unberath_deepdrr_2018} enable large-scale, controlled training and testing of models in the X-ray domain, and have shown real sim-to-real transfer~\cite{unberath_deepdrr_2018, gao_synthetic_2023, killeen2023silico, killeen2023pelphix, killen2025fluorosam}.
-This makes it feasible to train and evaluate planning policies in this new modality, without requiring manually annotated clinical datasets or real-world data collection.
+Highly realistic simulation frameworks, such as DeepDRR~\cite{unberath_deepdrr_2018}, enable large-scale, controlled training and testing of models in the X-ray domain, and have shown real sim-to-real transfer~\cite{unberath_deepdrr_2018, gao_synthetic_2023, killeen2023silico, killeen2023pelphix, killen2025fluorosam}.
+This makes it feasible to train and evaluate planning policies in this new modality without requiring manually annotated clinical datasets or real-world data collection.

-This work provides a controlled investigation into the viability and limitations of creating vision-based trajectory planning systems for X-ray guided spinal procedures that mimic a surgeons' intra-operative stepwise decision-making.
-We rely on realistic simulation \cite{unberath_deepdrr_2018} to enable controlled experiments across a wide range of anatomies guiding the cannula along safe paths using only bi-planar X-ray input.
-Across held-out simulations, the policy achieves a 68.5\% first-pass success rate with decreased performance of 49.2\% for a separate unseen dataset which contains fractured anatomy.
-Preliminary rollout for planning on real X-ray achieves 34.8\% successful trajectories, demonstrating partial transfer and offering insight into the method's current capabilities and failure modes.
+Our work provides a controlled investigation into the viability and limitations of creating vision-based trajectory planning systems for X-ray guided spinal procedures that mimic a surgeons' intra-operative stepwise decision-making.
+We rely on realistic simulation \cite{unberath_deepdrr_2018} to enable experiments across a wide range of anatomies guiding the cannula along safe paths using only bi-planar X-ray input. \textit{In silico} the policy achieves a 68.5\% first-pass success rate, while the performance decreased to 49.2\% for a separate dataset containing fractured anatomy.
+Preliminary rollout for planning on real X-ray achieves 40.9\% successful trajectories, demonstrating partial transfer in some cases and offering insight into the method's current capabilities and failure modes.
+For this preliminary test on real X-ray the model only required two X-ray scans to propose the full trajectory, augmenting each view with simulated tool movement.
 These results highlight that key elements of intra-operative decision making can be learned from X-ray input alone.
-We establish a foundation for future efforts towards CT-free guidance systems that integrate seamlessly into existing workflows while reducing reliance on complex infrastructure.
+We establish a foundation and benchmark for future efforts towards CT-free guidance systems that could integrate seamlessly into existing workflows.